|

 (a) that in ordinary course of business he is employed, on

-plates or other instrument for making or being used in
+dies, plates or other instrument for making or being used

-making trademarks and that in the case which is the subject
+in making trademarks and that in the case which is the

-of the charge he was so employed and was' not interested in
+subject of the charge he was so employed and was' not

-the goods or other things by way of profit or commission
+interested in the goods or other things by way of profit

 (b) that he took reasonable precautions against committing